We provide legal expertise and care for every client. Please contact us to see how we can help you.

 Deborah has been working in refugee, immigration and civil law for over 20 years.
 She has extensive experience with all refugee communities including from China, India, Sri Lanka, Iran, Afghanistan, Arab, Gulf, Maghreb and Mashriq countries, Latin Americas, Russia and former Soviet states, Europe, Pakistan, Bangladesh, Fiji, Myanmar, South Africa, Zimbabwe and other African states.

-Deborah is ably assisted by Simon Lamain who is an employed barrister and he acts in all matters of our chambers.
+Deborah is ably assisted by Simon Lamain and Sam Parsons who is an employed barrister and he acts in all matters of our chambers.
 Simon appears for clients on complex cases and has particular interest in issues of public and administrative law in relation to refugee and human rights issues.

 Common issues include people who fear political and religious persecution, gender and LGBTQi based persecution, and victims of corruption and criminal or militia violence.